Meta-learning For Vision-and-language Cross-lingual Transfer: Experiments

 \subsection{Datasets and Metrics}

-We use datasets corresponding to four tasks from the IGLUE benchmark \cite{bugliarello2022iglue}, which includes xGQA \cite{pfeiffer2022xgqa}, MaRVL \cite{liu2021visually}, XVNLI, and xFlickr\&Co \cite{plummer2015flickr30k, lin2014microsoft}.
-We visualize examples of MaRVL and XVNLI in \ref{fig:iglueexamples}.
-Following the setting in IGLUE, the evaluation metric is accuracy for all tasks except cross-modal retrieval, which uses Recall@1 .
+We use datasets for four tasks from the IGLUE benchmark \cite{bugliarello2022iglue}, which includes xGQA \cite{pfeiffer2022xgqa}, MaRVL \cite{liu2021visually}, XVNLI, and xFlickr\&Co \cite{plummer2015flickr30k, lin2014microsoft}.
+We show examples from MaRVL and XVNLI in Figure~\ref{fig:iglueexamples}.
+Following the convention in IGLUE, the evaluation metric is accuracy for all tasks except cross-modal retrieval, which uses Recall@1.
+The task format of these four datasets are described below: \begin{itemize} \item \textbf{MaRVL} is a multicutural vision-language reasoning dataset, following the format of English NLVR2 \cite{suhr2019corpus} which namely to judge whether a sentence is correct or not for a pair of images. \item \textbf{XVNLI} is a multilingual version of visual natural language inference task, which requires models to predict the relationships between premise and hypothesis based on a given image. \item \textbf{xGQA} is a multilingual grounded question answering task based on GQA \cite{hudson2019gqa} and machine translated question-answer pairs. \item \textbf{xFlickr\&CO} is a multilingual image-text retrieval dataset collected from Flickr30k \cite{plummer2015flickr30k} and COCO \cite{lin2015microsoft} \end{itemize}